sheepforce/Exckel/README.md

 *Relevant arguments:*
   - `--outdir`
   - `--multiwfn`
+  - `--nocalcorbs`
-  - `--nocalccubes`
+  - `--nocalccdds`
   - `--energyfilter`
+  - `--cddcalculator`

 Charge difference densities and and orbitals are stored in cube files.
-If they are already present, you can use them.
+If they are already present, you can use them (give `--nocalcorbs` and/or `--nocalccdds`).
 You will need to make sure, that they are available in the output directoy and named properly.
 Orbital cubes must be called `orb${NORB}.cube`, where `$NORB` is the number of the orbital (start counting from 1) and has no leading zeros.
 Alpha and beta orbitals of unrestricted wavefunctions are distinguished solely by this number, where the alpha orbitals have numbers from 1 to (number of basis functions) and the beta orbitals have numbers from (number of basis functions + 1) to (number of basis functions * 2).
 Charge difference density cube need to be labeled as `CDD${NSTATE}.cube`, the corresponding holes as `hole${NSTATE}.cube` and the electrons as `electron${NSTATE}.cube`.
 If cubes exist (from a previous calculation or calculated on a fast computer or something) and you want to use them, specify `--nocalccubes`. _Otherwise existing cubes will be overwritten_.

-If cubes are not available yet, Exckel will call an external program to calculate them from the log file and the wavefunction.
+If cubes are not available yet, Exckel will call an external program to calculate orbitals from the log file and the wavefunction.

+The CDDs can be calculated by Multiwfn or, if you use a QC code not supported by Multiwfn, such as NWChem, by Exckel internal functions, which neglect cross terms of the CDD.
+The REPA based internal calculation of CDDs is quite fast and deals with arbitrary high excitations but neglects the cross terms and needs cube for the orbitals, which can be calculated beforehand by Exckel or already be present.
 Be aware, that the precision here is limited by the accuracy of the log file.

-Currently only Multiwfn is supported to calculate these cubes.
-By default the first `Multiwfn` executable found, will be used, but this can be changed by pointing `--multiwfn` to an `Multiwfn` executable.
+Currently only Multiwfn is supported to calculate orbital cubes.
+By default the first `Multiwfn` executable found, will be used, but this can be changed by pointing `--multiwfn` to a Multiwfn executable.

 ### Plotting cubes
 *Relevant arguments:*